Dravidosaurus: Classification debate

 Examinations of the poorly preserved fossils referred to Dravidosaurus have since their discovery caused some researchers to either doubt their identity as stegosaurian or consider the taxon a nomen dubium.
-Most notably, the American palaeontologist Sankar Chatterjee visited the site in 1991 and expressed doubt that the fossils were dinosaurian at all.
+Most notably, palaeontologist Sankar Chatterjee visited the site in 1991 and expressed doubt that the fossils were dinosaurian at all.
 Chatterjee instead interpreted the Dravidosaurus fossil material he examined as the "highly weathered" pelvic and hindlimb elements of a plesiosaur, though presented no concrete morphological evidence.
 Chatterjee and Dhiraj Kumar Rudra also described fossil plesiosaur material from the same site as the Dravidosaurus fossils in 1996.
 Neither publication formally reidentified or reclassified any of the fossils.
 In 1996, Chaterjee and Dhiraj K. Rudra still formally classified Dravidosaurus as "Stegosauria nomen dubium", though they once again stated that they during their 1991 visit "could not see anything related to the stegosaurian plates and skull claimed by these authors" and maintained that the bones they had seen might be plesiosaurian.

 Opinions on Dravidosaurus have varied within the palaeontological community following Chatterjee's reclassification.
 Dravidosaurus was still considered a stegosaur, without comment, by Carpenter & Currie (1992) and Loyal, Khosla & Sahni (1998).
 Several more recent works have either supported Chatterjee's opinion that the fossils are plesiosaurian, such as Verma (2015), Verma et al. (2016), and Rozadilla et al. (2021), or maintained that independent redescription and assessment of it is needed, such as Maidment (2010).
 Wilson, Barrett & Carrano (2011) listed Dravidosaurus as an ornithischian, though did not view this as "demonstrable".
 Tidwell & Carpenter (2005) considered Dravidosaurus to be a "questionably identified ornithischian dinosaur".
 Khosla & Lucas (2020) likewise referred to Dravidosaurus as an ornithischian dinosaur, though noted that its taxonomic validity was "under discussion".